sourcefuse/loopback4-microservice-catalog/services/chat-service/README.md

 The migrations required for this service are processed during the installation automatically if you set the `CHAT_MIGRATION` or `SOURCELOOP_MIGRATION` env variable.
 The migrations use [`db-migrate`](https://www.npmjs.com/package/db-migrate) with [`db-migrate-pg`](https://www.npmjs.com/package/db-migrate-pg) driver for migrations, so you will have to install these packages to use auto-migration.
 Please note that if you are using some pre-existing migrations or databasea, they may be affected.
 In such a scenario, it is advised that you copy the migration files in your project root, using the `CHAT_MIGRATION_COPY` or `SOURCELOOP_MIGRATION_COPY` env variables.
 You can customize or cherry-pick the migrations in the copied files according to your specific requirements and then apply them to the DB.

+### Using with Sequelize

+This service supports Sequelize as the underlying ORM using [@loopback/sequelize](https://www.npmjs.com/package/@loopback/sequelize) extension.
+And in order to use it, you'll need to do following changes.

+1. Change the import statements from `@sourceloop/chat-service` to `@sourceloop/chat-service/sequelize`.
+This can be done easily with your IDEs find and replace feature.

+2. Use the `SequelizeDataSource` in your audit datasource as the parent class.
+Refer [this](https://www.npmjs.com/package/@loopback/sequelize#step-1-configure-datasource) for more details.

 ### API Documentation

 #### Common Headers